bobertbobert1/COMP4280/README.md

 #3: Instructions on how to use the application

+#4: Source Code Archive

-#4: Executable
+#5: Executable

-#5: Bibliography Summaries
+#6: Bibliography Summaries (COMP4280 Weekly Submissions)